-Proper ventilation is critical for long-term wine storage as it allows for sufficient air-flow to help eliminate odor build-up or mold, which can harm wine bottle corks and labels.
+Proper ventilation is critical for long-term wine storage as it allows for sufficient air-flow to help eliminate odour build-up or mould, which can harm wine bottle corks and labels.

 During wine cellar planning and construction, it is critical to include an adequate method of ventilation and air-flow.
 Many cellar cooling units are designed to provide optimal filtration and ventilation solutions for cellars of varying sizes.

-View our line-up of wine cellar cooling systems to optimize your wine cellar environment.
+View our offering of wine cellar cooling systems to optimize your wine cellar environment.

 However, some ullage does occur naturally over longer periods of time even if there is proper storage, as cork is a permeable material.